NeoZorK/neozork-hld-prediction/docs/testing/index.md

 This section contains comprehensive documentation for testing the NeoZork HLD Prediction project.

+> ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ## Testing Categories

 ### Docker Testing
+> **Note**: Docker testing support is limited to v0.5.2 and earlier versions.

 - [UV-Only Mode Tests](docker/uv-only-mode-tests.md) - Comprehensive testing for UV package manager in Docker environments

 ### CLI Testing